 Tart Cherries Grew up Washington’s Garden Wall

-While the story about the childhood cherry tree may not be true, the adult Washington did indeed grow tart cherry trees on the property.
-These trees, known for enjoying a Virginian climate, were said to be planted in the fruit garden and the nursery as well as his gardener recording “Pruning & Fastening Cherry trees on the Wall” of the Upper Garden on January 6, 1798.
+While the story about the childhood cherry tree may not be true, adult Washington did indeed grow tart cherry trees on the property.
+These trees, known for enjoying a Virginian climate, were said to be planted in the fruit garden and the nursery as well as his gardener recorded “Pruning & Fastening Cherry trees on the Wall” of the Upper Garden on January 6, 1798.
 Washington delighted in these cherry trees for making meals, preserves, and cider and they exist as one of the oldest entries in his personal gardening record, when he records receiving the trees from his neighbor, Colonel George Mason, on March 24, 1762.

 Washington’s Fruit Garden and Nursery Began as a Vineyard

 Perhaps the reason for Washington’s enthusiasm for his fruit garden is because the area where these trees grew was actually a failed vineyard.
 It appears that wine was not to be in the Mount Vernon future — at least not from homegrown grapes and along with tart cherries, the area was converted to grow Newtown Pippin, Maryland Red Streak and Gloucester White Apples; Amber and Green Gage plums; Chantilly and Two Pound Pears; Heath Peaches; and Mayduke and Carnation Cherries.

 A veritable fruit salad of delights, Mount Vernon produced many delicious fruits for its residents to dine on.
 A visitor to the estate in 1782 was said to have noted, “There is an immense, extremely well-cultivated garden behind the right-wing.
 The choicest fruits in the country are to be found there.”